California schools, hospital evacuate ahead of fast-moving Camp Fire

 "Luckily, the fire broke out early enough that there were only a few students there and we had a plan.
 We were able to get them home pretty quick," he said.
 "By the time we got out, the flames were a half mile away from the school.
 We tried to get all the nondigital things that we could -- you know, stuff that couldn't be replaced."

-Butte College also closed, not because of the fire but so that fire personnel can use the campus as a staging area, the school said.
+Butte College also closed Thursday morning, not because of the fire but so that fire personnel can use the campus as a staging area, the school said.
+Later, the sheriff's office included the campus in its evacuation orders.

+Jillian Smalley escaped her neighborhood as fire consumed everything around her.
+Flames and cinders crawled along the ground and up trees as she, her mother and grandmother fled the area.
+The smoke was so thick it appeared she was driving at night.

+En route to her sister's house in Chico, she told CNN she didn't have high hopes that her home survived: "It's probably gone already.
+It can't be there anymore."

 Allana Hall captured photos of low-hanging black smoke stretching for miles as she and her boyfriend evacuated Paradise.
 It's the second time Hall has fled a California fire, she said.

 "We had to drive through flames to make it out safely," she said.
-"I'm moving to Mammoth the end of this month so we may head there early.
+"I'm moving to Mammoth (Lake) the end of this month so we may head there early."

 The wildfire has been moving southwest through Paradise, a town of about 26,000, said Lynne Tolmachoff, chief of public education for the California Department of Forestry and Fire Protection, aka Cal Fire.